HuwSy/app-forms/README.md

 # app-forms

-A simple Angular framework for rapid development originally in AngularJS/JavaScript and progressed to Angular18+ within an SPFx wrapper giving controls which can use this.spec to determin the field details and manipulate this.form, the sample is based on the older Model version 6 whereas newer 7+ is Component as per the details below
+A simple Angular framework for rapid development originally in AngularJS/JavaScript and progressed to Angular18+ within an SPFx wrapper giving controls which can use this.spec to determin the field details and manipulate this.form, the sample is based on the older Module version <= 6 whereas newer >= 7 is made as an angular Component as per the details and usage below

 Requires node 20, nvm can be used effectively as can project leve installed angular